Riggs Bank: Saudi money transfers before the September 11 attacks

 In 2000, Omar al-Bayoumi opened bank accounts for two of the hijackers involved with the September 11 attacks.
 Shortly thereafter, Al-Bayoumi's wife received payments totaling tens of thousands of dollars from Princess Haifa bint Faisal, the wife of Saudi Arabian ambassador Bandar bin Sultan through a Riggs bank account.

 Upon discovery of these transactions, the Federal Bureau of Investigation (FBI) began investigating the bank for possible money laundering and terrorist financing.
 Although the FBI and later the 9/11 Commission ultimately stated that the money was not intentionally being routed to fund terrorists, investigators were surprised at the lax safeguards at the bank.
 Several Saudi accounts were discovered to have financial improprieties, including a lack of required background checks.
-Regulators were not alerted to large transactions, in violation of federal banking laws.
+Regulators were not alerted to large transactions that violated federal banking laws.

 Many of these transactions involved Prince Bandar personally, often transferring over $1 million at a time.
 According to British investigations on the Al-Yamamah arms deal, Bandar received over $1.5 billion in bribery from BAE Systems, laundered through Riggs Bank.

 Hiding the fortune of Augusto Pinochet

 Augusto Pinochet, the former dictator of Chile, was widely accused of corruption, illegal arms sales, and torture.
 In 1994, Riggs officials invited Pinochet to open an account at the bank.
 In 1998, Pinochet was arrested in the United Kingdom for possible extradition to Spain, and his accounts were subjected to asset freezing by court orders.
 By using a shell company and hiding accounts from federal regulators, Riggs illegally allowed Pinochet to hide and retain access to much of his fortune.

 Regulators were also found to be negligent in holding the bank accountable.
 The bank examiner from the Office of the Comptroller of the Currency tasked with investigating Riggs in 2002, R. Ashley Lee, was later given an executive position at Riggs.
 In 2004, Lee was placed on paid leave by the bank pending a United States Department of Justice investigation on whether he violated government ethics rules.

 The disclosure of the Riggs accounts reignited the case against General Pinochet.
-A ruling that he was not mentally competent to stand trial was overturned when it was proven that the general himself had orchestrated some of the huge transactions.
+A ruling that he was mentally incompetent to stand trial was overturned when it was proven that the general had personally orchestrated some of the enormous transactions.
 In 2004, Pinochet was ordered to stand trial for crimes against humanity, and additional claims of mental and physical incompetence were overruled.
 However, Pinochet died in December 2006 before being judged.
 In September 2007, Pinochet's widow and five children were indicted by a Chilean court on charges including embezzlement.

 In January 2005, the bank pleaded guilty and agreed to pay $16 million in fines for helping Pinochet.
 The bank and the Albritton family, which controlled the bank, agreed to pay $9 million to victims of the regime of Pinochet.
 The bank also paid $8 million to settle the legal case in Spain.